Convergence of the Lawrence-Doniach Energy for Layered Superconductors with Magnetic Fields near $H_{c_1}$: Abstract

 \section{Abstract}

-We analyze minimizers of the Lawrence-Doniach energy for three-dimensional highly anisotropic superconductors with layered structure.
+We analyze the Lawrence-Doniach model for three-dimensional highly anisotropic superconductors with layered structure.
 For such a superconductor occupying a bounded generalized cylinder in $\mathbb{R}^3$ with equally spaced parallel layers, we assume an applied magnetic field that is perpendicular to the layers with intensity $h_{ex}\sim|\ln\eps|$ as $\epsilon\rightarrow 0$, where $\epsilon$ is the reciprocal of the Ginzburg-Landau parameter.
-We prove compactness results for various physical quantities of energy minimizers, and derive a Gamma-limit of the Lawrence-Doniach energy as $\epsilon$ and the interlayer distance $s$ tend to zero, under the additional assumption that the layers are weakly coupled (i.e., $s\gg\eps$).
+We prove Gamma-convergence of the Lawrence-Doniach energy as $\epsilon$ and the interlayer distance $s$ tend to zero, under the additional assumption that the layers are weakly coupled (i.e., $s\gg\eps$).